2022–23 Michigan Tech Huskies men's ice hockey season: Season

 While the Huskies were coming off their best season in 6 years, the team lost a great deal of experience to graduation, including 5 of their top 6 scorers from 2022.
 As a result, expectations were low for Michigan Tech and the team was hovering around the bottoms of both preseason polls.
 The lack of offense was not too keenly felt as the Huskies were led by senior netminder, Blake Pietila and he turned in several stellar performances early.
 In October alone, Pietila earned three shutouts in non-conference play to stake Tech to a solid national ranking.
 By November some of the new players were being integrated into the lineup and Tech's offense began to improve.
 The biggest addition was the team's top prospect, Kyle Kukkonen, who led the Huskies' in goals for the year and was named the CCHA Rookie of the Year.

-One of the biggest moment for the program in the first half was winning the weekend of last year's national runner-up, Minnesota State.
-The solid performance over the Mavericks was followed up by pair of sloppy weekends but as Tech entered the winter break they were back in the national polls.
+A significant series for the program in the first half was winning the weekend of last year's national runner-up, Minnesota State.
+The weekend victory over the Mavericks was followed up by four consecutive losses but as Tech entered the winter break they were back in the national rankings.

 Michigan Tech began the second half of the season with one of their worst performances on the year, losing 1–8 to Western Michigan.
 After the embarrassing defeat, the team recovered swiftly and won their next three games, two coming against ranked clubs, and finished by winning the Desert Hockey Classic.
 Pietila continued his outstanding play and carried the team to a 7–3–1 record in the second half against conference teams.
 Entering the final weekend of the year, the Huskies and Mavericks had a showdown in Mankato for the regular season championship with Tech needing both games to win the title.
 Pietila, who had set a new program record for shutout in 2022 with 7, opened the final series with his 9th shoutout on the year to at least temporarily lift Tech up to #1 in the conference.
 Unfortunately, the Huskies got into penalty trouble in the rematch and allowed 3 power play goals, losing 2–3 and letting the conference championship slip through their fingers.